Apply for a Grant

 4. We will be interested in proposals reflecting innovation, creativity, or an entrepreneurial spirit.

-5. The Foundation will generally not support ongoing operational expenditures or participate in capital campaigns.
+5. The Foundation will not support ongoing operational expenditures, capital expenses or participate in building campaigns.

 Step Two

-PLEASE NOTE - Not all proposals will receive a resopnse.
+PLEASE NOTE - Not all proposals will receive a response.
 If your proposal is not selected, you are welcome to resubmit for future consideration.
-The board meets twice annually to consider inquiries.

 All grant recipients will be required to file a final report demonstrating financial accountability and to share information about project results with other Christian schools.